The AI Implementation Strategy Divide: Why Smart Entrepreneurs Are Failing (Lessons from 40 Hong Kong Entrepreneurs)

 The key is starting small, focusing on business impact, and building momentum.
 This approach avoids technology-for-technology's-sake implementations that waste resources without delivering value.

 The businesses that thrive will successfully bridge the technical-business divide rather than operating in silos.
+This represents entirely new levels of business insight, not just faster data processing.
+Companies implementing these approaches gain sustainable competitive advantages through superior decision-making capabilities.

 Start by identifying specific business problems worth solving rather than exploring AI capabilities first.
 Most failed implementations begin with "what can AI do?" instead of "what business problems need solving?"